ayaadelhassan/DCNN_Accelerator/README.md

 # DCNN_Accelerator
-A DCNN accelator operates on grayscale images
+A DCNN accelator that operates on grayscale images